Elevate Your Team's Safety Expertise: Book Our Webinar Today!

 Are You Responsible for a High-Risk Residential Building?

-The Building Safety Act introduced many new regulations; one of the key requirements now is to produce a Safety Case Report and part of the Building Assessment Certificate application.
-However, writing a safety case report all starts with having a fully compliant building safety case.
+The Building Safety Act introduced many new regulations; one of the key requirements is to have a comprehensive Safety Case Report, submitted as part of the Building Assessment Certificate application.
+However, crafting a safety case report all starts with having a fully compliant building safety case.

 The Debate Around Safety Case Preparation